Disaster Information

 More information can be found in the following documents:

-Map of California County Detections
+- Map of California County HPAI Detections

-Poultry Product Permit Requirements
+- Poultry Product Permit Requirements

 Drought Assistance

-CDFA and USDA are providing resources to drought impacted farmers and ranchers.
+CDFA and USDA are providing resources to drought-impacted farmers and ranchers.
 Please visit California Drought Assistance for more information

 USDA Farm Service Agency Emergency Loans